Durban 'national shutdown' march postponed

 “Even though we are marching against the government, we don’t intend to go against the regulations they have put in place or do criminal acts.
 We did state that the march is going to be a peaceful one.”

-Ntuli said organisers decided not to proceed in light of the response by national government to put security forces on high alert.
+Ntuli said the organisers had decided not to proceed in light of the national government’s response of putting security forces on high alert.

 “We also saw the increasing reports of a 'national shutdown'.
 That means there must have been a misunderstanding between ourselves and the ministers or leadership of the police.
 The reports made it sound as if there would be looting or burning of property while that is not the case.
 We did not have those plans,” said Ntuli.